Automated Function Point Estimation

 Accuracy

-• ScopeMaster COSMIC count vs manual COSMIC count: less than 20% variation
+• ScopeMaster COSMIC count vs. manual COSMIC count: less than 20% variation

-• ScopeMaster IFPUG count vs manual IFPUG count: less than 35% variation.
+• ScopeMaster IFPUG count vs. manual IFPUG count: less than 35% variation

-1. Like it’s predecessors it is a valid, consistent, proven, stable and reliable ISO standard measure of software size.
+1. Like its predecessors, it is a valid, consistent, proven, stable and reliable ISO standard measure of software size.

 2. It is principle-based, which means it can be used for virtually all types of software without adjustment.

-3. It is suited to Agile development where the requirements are not usually fully known up front.
-With COSMIC you can consistently measure a single requirement.
+3. It is suited to Agile development where the requirements are not usually fully known upfront.
+With COSMIC, you can consistently measure a single requirement.

 4. The correlation between COSMIC FP and effort has been proven again and again.

-• Simple Function Points
+Automated Simple Function Points

 Simple Function Points - automated

-Benefits of Automated FP Estimation
+Benefits of Automated Function Point Estimation (AFP)

 Comparing Automated Sizing Before and After Coding